shepgoba/shepgoba/README.md

 School: Working on Computer Science BS

-Big fan of computer hardware, software, and progressive metal
+Big fan of computer hardware, software, and metal

 ## Stats:
 <a href="#stats">